Responding at the time of loss

 The most common physical responses to grief are low energy, muscle aches and pains and generalized tension.
 This may result in employees being unable to cope with work tasks.
 This can be even more apparent for those who are also experiencing mental health issues.
 There are approaches that you can use that may help employees remain productive as they go through the natural process of grief from loss.

-- Use Developing a Workplace Plan to discuss with the employee any modifications that can help them do their work.
+- Use Developing workplace plans to discuss with the employee any modifications that can help them do their work.

 - Offer specific, concrete help such as information on bereavement leave and benefit entitlements.
 When appropriate, offer to help with paperwork associated with medical claims or life insurance policies.